Naturalenemy07/CS520_Algorithms/HW2.md

 With a data size of: 10000, and a sample size of: 1000 Average linear search time was: 22.6982 milliseconds.
 The number of samples found were: 262
+Space used for linear search is: 49.068 kilobytes

 With a data size of: 10000, and a sample size of: 1000 Average binary search time was: 0.169001 milliseconds.
 The number of samples found were: 262
+Space used for binary search is: 48.02 kilobytes
 ```